NUWCDIVNPT/stig-manager/README.md

 ## Sponsor

 STIG Manager is sponsored by the [NAVSEA Warfare Centers](https://www.navsea.navy.mil/Home/Warfare-Centers/).
 While its primary goal is to support NAVSEA compliance processes, the tool is designed to be flexible and adaptable to other workflows.
 This project follows [Code.mil](https://code.mil) [guidance](https://github.com/Code-dot-mil/code.mil) for open source software released by the U.S. Department of Defense.

+For inquiries, contact the RMF Tools team at RMF_Tools@us.navy.mil.